 Directions

-- If making homemade Small Batch Pesto: Add basil, walnuts, parmesan cheese, garlic, and salt to a food processor then pulse until the ingredients are finely chopped.
-Very slowly stream in extra virgin olive oil while the food processor is running until pesto is smooth - don't over process or your pesto can turn bitter.
-Stir in a little bit of lemon juice at a time until desired taste is reached - the pesto shouldn't taste lemony, just fresh.
+• Add basil, walnuts, parmesan cheese, garlic, and salt to a food processor then pulse until the ingredients are roughly chopped.
+Very slowly stream in extra virgin olive oil while the food processor is running until pesto is smooth – don't over process or the pesto can taste bitter.
+Stir in a little bit of lemon juice at a time until desired taste is reached – the pesto shouldn't taste lemony, just fresh.
 Set aside.
+Can be made several days ahead of time.

-- Add bacon to a cold, 12" nonstick skillet then place over medium heat.
-Cook until bacon is browned then scoop into a bowl and set aside, reserving bacon fat in skillet.
-Turn heat up slightly.
+• Add bacon to a cold, 12" nonstick skillet then place over medium heat.
+Cook until browned then scoop into a bowl and set aside, reserving bacon fat in skillet.
+Turn heat up to medium high.

 Notes